mlbvn/ml-yearning-vi/chapters/all_chapters.md

 > Suppose that for your cat application, your metric is classification accuracy.
 This metric currently ranks classifier A as superior to classifier B. But suppose you try out both algorithms, and find classifier A is allowing occasional pornographic images to slip through.
 Even though classifier A is more accurate, the bad impression left by the occasional pornographic image means its performance is unacceptable.
 What do you do?

 Giả sử trong ứng dụng mèo, phép đo của bạn là độ chính xác phân loại.
 Phép đo này hiện tại xếp hạng bộ phân loại A tốt hơn bộ phân loại B. Tuy nhiên, giả sử bạn thử cả hai thuật toán, và nhận ra rằng bộ phân loại A thi thoảng chấp nhận những bức ảnh khiêu dâm.
-Ngay cả khi bộ phân loại A chính xác hơn, ấn tượng xấu gây ra bởi một vài bức ảnh khiểu dâm đồng nghĩa với việc hiệu quả của nó là không chấp nhận được.
+Ngay cả khi bộ phân loại A chính xác hơn, ấn tượng xấu gây ra bởi một vài bức ảnh khiểu dâm đồng nghĩa với việc chất lượng của nó là không chấp nhận được.
 Bạn sẽ làm gì?

 > Here, the metric is failing to identify the fact that Algorithm B is in fact better than Algorithm A for your product.
 So, you can no longer trust the metric to pick the best algorithm.
 It is time to change evaluation metrics.
 For example, you can change the metric to heavily penalize letting through pornographic images.
 I would strongly recommend picking a new metric and using the new metric to explicitly define a new goal for the team, rather than proceeding for too long without a trusted metric and reverting to manually choosing among classifiers.